Impact is not just about how many people visit or participate. It is also about the qualities of their experiences and interactions.

 Chad’s Links on Direct Impact

 Social media allows organizations to take advantage of disintermediation—taking a message directly to an audience.
-Instead of lobbying a journalist to tell the story of an exhibition, for instance, social media allows organizations to tell their own story.
-(Mainstream media has fewer journalists with specialized knowledge; the experts in your community may well be working in your organization anyway.)
-“Content marketing” is an approach where businesses develop content that informs or inspires in order to generate goodwill toward the brand (which they hope will increase sales); nonprofits can use this approach to serve their mission directly.
+Instead of lobbying a journalist to tell the story of an exhibition, for instance, social media allows organizations to tell their own stories.
+Akin to “content marketing” where businesses develop content that informs or inspires to generate goodwill toward the brand, creatives and organizations can use platforms to share their missions and work directly.

 #5 – Facilitation Toolbox

 For nonprofits whose mission is to educate, inspire or advocate for social change, social media can be a tool to do this directly.
-An art museum, for instance, need not rely on social media to get people to attend a lecture to learn about art; social media can itself be a teaching tool.
-(This is a natural step for organizations that embrace inquiry-based learning.)
+An art museum, for instance, needn’t only use social media to promote educational events; social media can itself be a teaching tool.

 Chad’s Links on Organizational Impact

 Social media impacts many departments in an organization.
 Marketing is a typical home for social media activities, but it’s not always a natural fit.
-(Marketing efforts are often measured by tickets sold, store revenue, attendance, etc., where social media is not as effective.)
-Education (online learning), Membership and Development (nurturing relationships), Curatorial (content and thought leadership), Visitor Services, Community outreach are all areas where social media can show impact.
+(And the perspective of this course is that social media is about relationships, not just transactions.)
+Education (online learning), membership and development (nurturing relationships), curatorial (content and thought leadership), visitor services, and community outreach are all areas where social media can show impact.

 What are we learning, really?

-Digital engagement provides an opportunity for regular contact with our audiences.
-Through the process, they become familiar with us and we start to learn about them.
-But how well are we really getting to know one another?
-The more data we collect, the more we may think we have our audiences figured out, but there is a great variety and disagreement about the nature of such learning and a risk of making assumptions that don’t allow for the fluidity, shifts, and unexpected surprises that our audiences have to share.
-How can we approach data in a manner that enables it to perpetually inform our questions rather than expecting it to provide clear-cut answers?
-How can we develop learning frameworks that ask us to face our assumptions so that we can come to see more than what we can measure?
+Digital engagement enables regular contact with our audiences and the more data we collect, the more we may think we have our audiences figured out.
+However, there is disagreement about the nature of such learning and a risk of making assumptions that don’t allow for fluidity and change.
+How can we use data to inform our questions and prompt new learning frameworks rather than demanding that data provide clear-cut answers?

-Impact is about assessment, but it is also about learning that enables you to refine your work in the future—foster more meaningful connections, reach more people, or run programs more efficiently.
-Unfortunately the key nuggets of knowledge often come after-the-fact.
+Impact is about assessment, but it is also about learning that enables you to refine your work.
+Key nuggets of knowledge often come after the fact.
 How could you build assessment into processes so you can learn—and improve—as you go?
 What flexibility is needed to respond to what you find out?
-How can you build relationships with your audiences so they could help you?

 Is change always good?

-When it comes to “measuring impact” there may be the presumption that people have to change their behaviors, participation levels, or online activity in order to meet the goals for digital engagement imagined by an organization.
-But is change always necessary?
-What can we accept—and learn—from our audiences as they are?
-What can what they already do teach us about them, their needs, and what they might want from us?
+When it comes to measuring impact we may have the presumption that people have to change their behaviors, participation levels, or online activity in order to meet our imagined goals for digital engagement.
+But what can we accept—and learn—from our audiences as they are?
 How can learning from our audiences help us to improve the quality of our impact rather than just the quantity of clicks or likes?